wiremock/wiremock.org/_site/docs/faq.md

 ## Technical questions

-### How to manage many mocks across different use cases and teams?
+### How do I manage many mocks across different use cases and teams?

-This question is valid especially when it is getting difficult to keep track of what test case(s) a particular mock was meant for.
+This question tends to arise at the point when it gets difficult to keep track of the intended test case(s) for which specific mocks were built.

 #### Potential solutions
 - Create your stubs (or most of them at least) in the test cases themselves, then [reset them](./stubbing.md#reset) each time.